light-source/webpack-config/README.md

 # Webpack config

 ## What is it
 Helper for Webpack with a tuned config for a quick start.

+Using DartSass, so it's supporting a modular system

 ## Installation
 ```